bbattiste/Newsic2.0/README.md

 ## What is New[sic]?

-• New[sic] lets users pull news articles based on any subject crawling and indexing through relevant articles from over 30,000 news sources and blogs within the last 29 days thanks to NewsAPI.org.
+• New[sic] lets users pull news articles based on any subject crawling and indexing through relevant articles from over 30,000 news sources and blogs within the last 29 days thanks to and powered by NewsAPI.org.

 ## Setup: